 Many marketers that are new will hesitate to make the call to action very obvious.
 For some reason they think it'll annoy the reader.
 It'll look too spammy and no one likes a hard sell.

-Completely understand, I was like that at first as well, but there's a big problem because a call to action that isn't made clear is just ineffective and confusing.
+I completely understand, I was like that at first as well, but there's a big problem because a call to action that isn't made clear is just ineffective and confusing.

 Plain text emails

 The reason why text emails can perform better than fancy newsletters is because it's more personal.
 It doesn't feel like a big company talking to a faceless reader on a database.
-It's like talking and communication between friends, and the most effective form of marketing is friend and family referral.
+It's like talking and communicating between friends, and the most effective form of marketing is friend and family referral.
 So anything that helps you build that important relationship with your readers as something more than a business transaction is vital.

 Especially since, you aren't a big company.
 You are small, you are personable and you do want to build that relationship with your readers.

 Use P.S at the end

 This is my favourite tip on the list.
 It doesn't matter how rushed the person is reading your email, or how badly they are skimming.
 They will always read the top line and the bottom line.

 Adding a P.S at the bottom is the perfect way to get your reader to read a one liner that is straight to the point.